 Thousand pillar temple is a great example representing Kakatiyan architecture.
-Splendidly carved pillars, amazing icons, rock-cut elephants and perforated screens all together are worth watching.
-October to March is the best time to visit the temple.
+Splendidly carved pillars, unique icons, rock-cut elephants and perforated screens all together are worth watching.
+October to March is the best time to visit the Temple.

 Other places to visit – Warangal:

-Bhadra Kali temple is on a hilltop that is famous for its stone image of Goddess Kali.
+Bhadra Kali temple is on a hilltop famous for its stone image of Goddess Kali.
 It is in between the Warangal and Hanamkonda.

-The famous Jain Temple dedicated to Mahaveer located here in Kolanupaka built 2,000 years ago with beautiful images of Tirthankaras.
+The famous Jain Temple dedicated to Mahaveer in the Kolanupaka was built 2,000 years ago with beautiful images of Tirthankaras.
 The fifth tallest image of Mahaveer is with complete Jade.
-It is 80 km from the Hyderabad.
+It is 80 km from Hyderabad.
 Kolanupaka was the second capital of Kalyani Chalukyas during the 11th century.

-Lake Pakhal built in 1213 AD by King Ganapathidev.
-The lake made by Channelizing River Krishna’s small tributary.
+King Ganapathidev built Lake Pakhal in 1213 AD, channelizing River Krishna’s small tributary made the lake.
 It is 30 sq-km wide and is 50 km away from Warangal.